Grumman C-1 Trader

 The Grumman C-1 Trader (TF prior to 1962) is a carrier onboard delivery (COD) variant of the Grumman S-2 Tracker.
 It was replaced by a similar version of the Northrop Grumman E-2 Hawkeye, the Grumman C-2 Greyhound.
+It entered service in 1956 and was retired in 1988, with 87 aircraft produced.

 Design and development

 The C-1 Trader grew out of a need by the United States Navy for a new anti-submarine airplane.
 In response to this Grumman began development on a prototype twin-engine, high-wing aircraft which it designated the G-89.
 In 1952 the Navy designated this aircraft the XS2F-1 and flew it for the first time on December 4 that year.
 During the rest of the 1950s three major variants emerged, the C-1 Trader being one of them.
 The C-1 (originally the TF-1, for "Trainer", a secondary role) was outfitted to carry nine passengers or 3500 lb of cargo and first flew in January 1955.